 There are several locations in the WCTS where a gravity sewer line crosses an open channel stormwater conveyance.
-SARP10 completed field assessments and identified nine crossings to complete stabilization of the channels.
+SAR10 completed field assessments and identified nine crossings to complete stabilization of the channels.
 The Notice to Proceed was issued in February 2019 and a professional services firm was contracted to complete the design for the stabilization at each crossing.
 The professional services firm completed the design.
+A bid opening was held for two of the nine locations, a contractor was selected, and construction began.
+Construction for one location was completed while construction started on the second location.